princesslana/ErisCasper.java/docs/core_api.md

 ## Event Stream

-The event stream is the events sent from Discord.
+The event stream consists of events sent from Discord.
 This includes events such as message sends, new guild members, etc.

 The event stream uses the `Observable` type from RxJava to make the events available to bot developers.